 This section describes our community in terms of its geography and demographics.
 Twin Falls and Jerome counties represent the geographic area used to define the community we serve also referred to here as our primary service area or service area.
 The criteria we use in selecting this area as the community we serve was to include the entire population of the counties where at least 70% of our inpatients reside.
-The residents of these counties comprise about 74% of our inpatients with approximately 61% of our inpatients living in Twin Falls County and 13% in Jerome County.
-Twin Falls and Jerome counties are part of Idaho Health District 5, as shown in the maps below.
+The residents of these counties comprise about 71% of our inpatients with approximately 51% of our inpatients living in Jerome County and 20% in Twin Falls County.
+Jerome and Twin Falls counties are part of Idaho Health District 5, as shown in the maps below.

-&lt;sup>21 Idaho Behavioral Risk Factor Surveillance System Annual Report 2016
+21 Idaho Behavioral Risk Factor Surveillance System Annual Report 2016